merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 {% include _toc.html %}

 {:.warning}
-This feature is for `v7` and later versions of anvi'o.
+This feature is implemented in anvi'o `v7` and later.
 You can identify which version you have on your computer by typing `anvi-self-test --version` in your terminal.

 {% include _project-anvio-version.html %}